robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 The most common kernel machine is the support vector machine (SVM) which has two varieties for modelling classification and regression tasks [^Vapnik1998] [^Burges1998] [^Smola2004].
 SVMs have been used for a wide variety of problems such as pattern recognition [^Wang2007], face recognition [^Phillips1998] [^Li2001], time series prediction [^Kim2003], image classification [^Chapelle1999a], system control [^Hong2015], and function approximation [^Vapnik1996].

 A common task with SVMs, and kernel machine modeling in general, is tuning the kernel parameters.
-The most widely used strategy is to conduct cross validation with a separate set of data, which is very time comsuming.
-The question we address in this paper is: how to quickly identify an appropriate Gaussian bandwidth parameter \\(\beta\\) in the Gasssian kernel defined in \\(\eqref{1}\\)?
+The most widely used strategy is to conduct cross validation with a separate set of data, which is time consuming.
+The question we address in this paper is: how to quickly identify an appropriate Gaussian bandwidth parameter \\(\beta\\) in the Gaussian kernel defined in \\(\eqref{1}\\)?
 This parameter is important because it directly affects the geometry of the embedding space.
 The distance between any two points in this higher dimensional space is:
 $$
 ||\varphi(\mathbf{x}_i) - \varphi(\mathbf{x}_j)||^2 = 2(1 - \varphi(\mathbf{x}_i)^T\varphi(\mathbf{x}_j)) = 2(1 - e ^{ - \beta||\mathbf{x}_i - \mathbf{x}_j||^2})
 $$